 “I wanted to volunteer because I realised how important it is to keep the memories alive of those that fought so hard for us all everywhere around the world.
 I spoke to someone who had adopted a war grave in the Netherlands and it made me think: Someone is caring for a soldier’s grave that they don't have any relation to, maybe someone is looking after my two times great uncle’s grave in Myanmar and I could do something similar in my local area.”Volunteer with us

-As part of the internship, we also offer a social programme of visits and experiences to help our interns in their role and enrich personal development.
-We are delighted that, following the pandemic, we will be restarting our Interns programme in 2022.Interested in becoming an intern?
+As part of the programme, we also offer a social programme of visits and experiences to help our Guides in their role and enrich personal development.
+We are delighted that, following the pandemic, we will be restarting our Guides programme in 2022.Interested in becoming a Guide?

 The Legacy and Story of Noor Inayat Khan - A Woman of Conspicuous Courage